aws-samples/aws-gamelift-and-serverless-backend-sample/README_UnityClientServer.md

 1. **Set the API endpoint and the Cognito Identity Pool to the Unity Project**
     * Open the game scene `Scenes/GameWorld` in Unity, select the GameObject `Client` and open *Inspector*
     * Set the value of `Api Endpoint` to the endpoint created by the backend deployment.
-You can find this endpoint from the `gameservice-backend` Stack Outputs in CloudFormation, from the SAM CLI stack deployment outputs or from the API Gateway console (make sure to have the `/Prod/` in the url)
+You can find this endpoint from the `GameLiftExampleServerlessGameBackend` Stack Outputs in CloudFormation, from the SAM CLI stack deployment outputs or from the API Gateway console (make sure to have the `/Prod/` in the url)
     * Set the value of `Identity Pool ID` to the identity pool created by the Pre-Requirements deployment.
 You can also find the ARN in the CloudFormation stack, in the Amazon Cognito console or as the output of Step 2 of the backend deployment.
     * Set the value of `Region String` to the value of your selected region.
 Set the value of `Secondary Location Region String` to your selected secondary region for the Fleet.
 The sessions are then placed based on client latency.
 2. **Build the server build and deploy the build and the GameLift resources**